 What networking tips do you have?
 Please share your ideas in the comment section below because I’d love to hear from you.
 Thanks and here’s to your sweet success.

 P.S.
-This is an excerpt from my upcoming book Millionaire Marketing on a Shoestring Budget(TM) due out in January 2015.
-Pre-order your copy here.
+This is an excerpt from my book Millionaire Marketing on a Shoestring Budget(TM).
+You can pick up your copy here.